19hours/sg-statutes/Acts/Government Proceedings Act.md

 ### Removal and transfer of proceedings

 26\.
-Without prejudice to the rights of the Government under section 25, any written law relating to the removal or transfer of proceedings from a subordinate court to the High Court, from the High Court to a subordinate court, or from one subordinate court to another, shall apply in relation to proceedings against the Government:
+Without prejudice to the rights of the Government under section 25, any written law relating to the removal or transfer of proceedings from a State Court to the High Court, from the High Court to a State Court, or from one State Court to another, shall apply in relation to proceedings against the Government:

-Provided that an order for the transfer to a subordinate court of any proceedings against the Government in the High Court shall not be made without the consent of the Government and shall not be conditional upon the giving of security by the Government.
+Provided that an order for the transfer to a State Court of any proceedings against the Government in the High Court shall not be made without the consent of the Government and shall not be conditional upon the giving of security by the Government.

+[Act 5 of 2014 wef 07/03/2014]

-[26/2005 wef 01/01/2006]
+[Act 26/2005 wef 01/01/2006]

 ### Nature of relief